Dixon of Dock Green: Early series

 As Ted Willis noted, in bringing Dixon to the small screen, he sought to portray "an ordinary, working-class policeman on the beat" with focus more on people, with the tendency to "concentrate on the smaller everyday type of crime, and put the emphasis on people rather than problems."
-Willis talked in 1957 about seeking "to break away from the accepted formula for police and crime stories […] The average policeman might go through a life-time of service without being involved in one murder case.
-His life is one of routine […] Would [viewers] take simple, human stories about a simple ordinary copper and the people he meets?"
+Willis talked in 1957 about seeking "to break away from the accepted formula for police and crime stories [...]
+The average policeman might go through a life-time of service without being involved in one murder case.
+His life is one of routine [...]
+Would [viewers] take simple, human stories about a simple ordinary copper and the people he meets?"
 Change for the central character was slow, and it took until the opening episode of series 11 before George Dixon earned his stripes and was promoted to sergeant in "Facing the Music" (S11, E01, 19 September 1964).

 Later series

 The series evolved, though slowly, Ted Willis ensuring that the familiarity of the format remained its greatest strength for many years.
 The procedural detail formed a backbone on top of which the dramatic story played out, allowing the whole to make perfect sense.
 Often delivered at a genteel pace, this approach led to criticism from some quarters in the face of faster-paced (and sometimes more violent) contemporaries such as The Sweeney and even Z-Cars.
 Overall, the show ran for 22 series.
 Fans continued their support for the character with each new series.
 When Dixon was shot in one episode, the BBC received 4,000 letters of anxious inquiry and had it announced on television that Jack was all right.
-Other characters were not forgotten; indeed, PC Andy Crawford —- as well as being the main character's son-in-law —- would go on to rise through the ranks of the CID to become chief inspector in Dock Green.
+Other characters were not forgotten; indeed, PC Andy Crawford – as well as being the main character's son-in-law – would go on to rise through the ranks and be promoted to Detective Inspector during Season 20.

 Dixon of Dock Green is sometimes unfavourably compared with later police procedural series (such as Z-Cars in the 1960s, The Sweeney in the 1970s and The Bill in the 1980s) which were seen as having a higher degree of realism due to their harder-hitting and more dynamic nature.
 However, the style of the programme did evolve over time, and some of the 1970s episodes which have been preserved demonstrate little of the homely nature for which the show was often criticised.
 Plot lines in this period included the suspected suicide of a police officer, a gangland killing, and the shooting of a suspect by police officers using firearms.
 Police in the UK do not routinely carry firearms, and in the 1970s guns were rarely ever seen in their hands.